 \subsection{CP-asymmetry Observables With Charged Higgs Boson Yukawa Couplings}

-The measurement of three asymmetries, $\mathcal{A}^{\text{tot}}_{X_{s}\gamma}$, $\mathcal{A}_{\rm CP} (\overline B \to X_{s+d} \gamma) $ and $\Delta\mathcal{A}_{X_{s}\gamma}$ have all been carried out by the BELLE and BABAR collaboration, and their most recent measurements in Tab. \ref{bsy_measurement} is presented, as well as the world average which given in \cite{ParticleDataGroup:2018ovx}.
+The measurement of three asymmetries, $\mathcal{A}^{\text{tot}}_{X_{s}\gamma}$, $\mathcal{A}_{\rm CP} (\overline B \to X_{s+d} \gamma) $ and $\Delta\mathcal{A}_{X_{s}\gamma}$ have all been carried out by the BELLE and BaBar collaboration, and their most recent measurements is presented in Tab. \ref{bsy_measurement}, as well as the world average which was given in \cite{ParticleDataGroup:2018ovx}.
 In the near future, the experiment BELLE-II will give more precise measurements (see Ref.~\cite{Belle-II:2018jsg} ).
-The present accumulated 74 fb$^{-1}$ integrated luminosity data is one-sixth of the BELLE experiment and one-tenth of the BABAR experiment.
-Tab.~\ref{bsy_prospects} has summarised the estimated precision with an integrated luminosity of 50 ab$^{-1}$ and it is expected to be reached around the year 2030.
+The present accumulated 74 fb$^{-1}$ integrated luminosity data is one-sixth of the BELLE experiment and one-tenth of the BaBar experiment.
+Tab.~\ref{bsy_prospects} has summarised the estimated precision with an integrated luminosity of 50 ab$^{-1}$ that is expected to be reached around the year 2030.
 Note that both leptonic- and hadronic-tag refer to the fully inclusive method discussed above.
 In Tab.~\ref{bsy_prospects}, it is clear that the SM prediction of $\mathcal{A}_{\rm CP} (\overline B \to X_{s+d} \gamma) $ is zero, and thus a central value of 2.5\% with error 0.5\% would provide a 5$\sigma$ signal of physics beyond the SM.